 Are you ready to buy a new inflatable stand up paddle board for some serious fun out there on the water?
 Well, if you have started your comparison shopping already, then you know that you have a lot of models to choose from on the market right now, and some of those iSUPs are better than others.
 Choosing the right one for you can be a bit of a challenge, but I can help you out with that.
 You see, I love spending all my time out in the water getting in some paddle boarding when the weather permits it.
 I also enjoy trying out all the latest iSUP models so that I can share my findings here on my very own site.
 Please take a look at my inflatable paddle board reviews it will make your shopping easier by looking at my favorite boards for this year.
 You won’t be disappointed with any one of these.

-Best Inflatable SUPs For The Money in 2017
+Best Inflatable SUPs For The Money

 The boards that you’ll find listed below are great for beginners as well as experienced paddle boarders.
 They are all high quality boards made with only the highest quality materials that should last you for years to come.
 You can use these inflatable sups for flat water paddling, yoga, surfing, and much more.
 These are even good iSUPs for teens or taking your dog out on the water with you.
 If you have any questions about any of the models below, I will help you out in the comments or contact us page to the best of my ability.